Walking Box Ranch

 Walking Box Ranch, 7 mi west of Searchlight, Nevada in the Mojave Desert, was founded in 1931 by the actors Rex Bell and Clara Bow as a working 400000 acre ranch.
 The ranch covered 160 acre at the time it was listed on the National Register of Historic Places on January 30, 2009.
 The ranch includes four buildings and is owned by the Bureau of Land Management (BLM).

-Over the years, Rex and Clara Bell entertained many notable Hollywood figures, including Clark Gable, Carole Lombard, Errol Flynn, and Lionel Barrymore.
+Over the years, Bell and Bow entertained many notable Hollywood figures, including Clark Gable, Carole Lombard, Errol Flynn, and Lionel Barrymore.

 History

 The Walking Box Ranch was purchased by Bell from the Rock Springs Cattle Company.
 The company owned 1000000 acre in the Mojave Desert.

 The Nature Conservancy purchased 151331 acre of land that surrounded the Walking Box Ranch in June 1994.

 The Walking Box Ranch was purchased by Las Vegas Gaming Investments in 2000 for $950,000.